FelixSchuster/VulnBlog/README.md

 The file will be executed.

 After that you need to get access to the server in order to use the reverse shell.
-Use netcat to listen on port 1234.
+Use Netcat to listen on port 1234.
 ```
 nc -lvnp 1234
 ```